Assaf-Afriat/Assaf-Afriat/README.md

 ## What I'm looking for

-A junior DV role where I can hit the ground running.
+A DV role where I can hit the ground running.
 I'm comfortable with UVM methodology, I pick things up fast, and I'm genuinely interested in the work — not just looking for any job in the field.